Hashcat Rule Minimizer

 Parallel workers

---workers N distributes signature computation across CPU cores. --workers 0 auto-detects core count.
-Deduplication always runs on the main process.
+--workers N distributes signature computation across CPU cores via ProcessPoolExecutor. --workers 0 auto-detects core count.
+Deduplication INSERTs always run on the main process (SQLite isn't fork-safe).

 Progress & statistics

-Two tqdm progress bars (computing + deduplicating) plus counters: rules loaded, kept, removed, and % reduction.
+tqdm progress bars for computing + deduplicating (falls back to plain \r percentage output if tqdm isn't installed), plus counters: rules loaded, kept, removed, and % reduction.

 🔍